Boda-Capstone/Boda-Attachment-Two/README.md

    https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf?_gl=1*r2v8m9*_ga*MTcxOTc2MzgwNi4xNzA3MjYzODA5*_ga_22FD70LWDS*MTcwNzYwOTU4Mi4xLjAuMTcwNzYwOTU4Mi4wLjAuMA..

-2. Fork this repository OR skip to step 2
+2. Fork this repository then go to step 2 OR if you plan on making your own repository later skip to the next step.

 3. Clone Git Repo to a local folder.